 The numerical evaluation of the Epstein zeta function and its meromorphic continuation has been the topic of numerous studies.
 The first meromorphic continuation was constructed by Epstein using theta functions \cite{epstein1903theorieI}.
-A major milestone in the computation of the Epstein zeta function was reached in the Chowla-Selberg formula \cite{chowla1949epstein}, which allowed for the rapid evaluation of a particular Epstein zeta function in two dimensions.
+A major milestone in the computation of the Epstein zeta function was reached in the Chowla--Selberg formula \cite{chowla1949epstein}, which allowed for the rapid evaluation of a particular Epstein zeta function in two dimensions.
 Terras derived an expansion of higher-dimensional zeta functions in terms of zeta functions of lower dimension \cite{terras}.
 Shanks provided a rapidly convergent representation of Epstein zeta functions for integer arguments \cite{shanksCalculationApplicationsEpstein1975}.
-A generalization of the Chowla--Selberg formula to higher dimensions was provided in \cite{elizalde1998multidimensional}.
-These works relied on the computation of modified Bessel functions of the second kind and related integrals, which are restricted to special cases regarding the vectors $\bm x,\bm y$, and the lattice $\Lambda$.
-The modern algorithm for evaluating the Epstein zeta function is due to Crandall \cite{crandall2012unified}, whose representation offers superexponential convergence in the complete parameter range and relies exclusively upon the computation of incomplete gamma functions.
-A generalization of Crandall's representation to point sets without translational invariance has recently been derived by one of the authors \cite{buchheitComputationLatticeSums2024}.
+A generalisation of the Chowla--Selberg formula to higher dimensions was provided in \cite{elizalde1998multidimensional}.
+These works rely on the computation of modified Bessel functions of the second kind and related integrals, with their applicability restricted to special cases of the vectors $\bm x,\bm y$ and the lattice $\Lambda$.
+The modern approach for evaluating the Epstein zeta function is due to Crandall \cite{crandall2012unified}, whose representation offers superexponential convergence in the complete parameter range and relies exclusively upon the computation of incomplete gamma functions.
+A generalisation of Crandall's representation to point sets without translational invariance has recently been derived by one of the authors \cite{buchheitComputationLatticeSums2024}.

 While Crandall's work forms the basis for an algorithm to compute the Epstein zeta function, no library currently offers an implementation.
 This is due to numerous numerical challenges in its implementation.
 These challenges include instabilities in incomplete gamma function implementations for negative arguments, as well as issues with the correct choice of truncation values and the treatment of numerical instabilities around singularities.
-Furthermore, the analytic properties of the Epstein zeta function in its arguments $\bm x$, $\bm y$ are highly important \cite{buchheit2023exact}, yet have not been rigorously studied.
+Furthermore, the analytic properties of the Epstein zeta function, such as its joint holomorphic extension and singularity structure have not been rigorously studied yet.